ztnel/model.io/README.rst

     :alt: Documentation Status

-A lightweight framework for building state-driven software systems.

 About
 -----
 *Myosin* is a lightweight framework for developing state-driven software systems. *Myosin* was originally designed to address scaling problems when developing embedded control systems with bidirectional command and control capabilities.